model-checking/kani/docs/src/tutorial-real-code.md

 1. Lots of loops, or at least nested loops.
 As we saw in the last section, right now we often need to put upper bounds on these to make more limited claims.

-2. "Inductive data structures."
+2. Inductive data structures.
-These are data of unbounded size.
-(For example, linked lists and trees.)
+These are data structures with unbounded size (e.g., linked lists or trees.)
-Much like needing to put bounds on loops, these can be hard to model since you needs to put bounds on their size, too.
+These can be hard to model since you need to set bounds on their size, similar to what happens with loops.

-3. I/O code.
+3. Input/Output code.
-Kani doesn't model I/O, so if you're depending on behavior like reading/writing to a file, you won't be able to prove anything.
+Kani doesn't model I/O, so if you depend on behavior like reading/writing to a file, you won't be able to prove anything.
-This is one obvious area where testability helps provability: often we separate I/O and "pure" computation into different functions, so we can unit test the latter.
+This is one obvious area where testability helps provability: often we separate I/O and "pure" computation into different functions, so we can unit-test the latter.

 4. Deeper call graphs.
 Functions that call a lot of other functions can require more investment to make tractable.